 Student outcomes describe what students are expected to know and be able to do by the time of graduation.
 The architectural engineering program has adopted the following student outcomes:

-In addition, the following long-term educational objectives have been developed.
-These educational objectives are expected accomplishments of the majority of graduates a few years after graduation.
+The following long-term Program Educational Objectives have been developed with the input of the OSU School of Architecture’s faculty, Architecture Advisory Board, and Professional Advisory Committee.
+These objectives are expected accomplishments of a majority of our graduates a few years after graduation.

-- Will utilize their education in architectural engineering to contribute to society as licensed professional engineers.
+- Utilize their education in architectural engineering to contribute to society as licensed professional engineers.